 Heuristic scanning has some major advantages:

-- Theoretically, it’s able to find any kind of a threat, even a custom one or a zero-day one.
-Obviously, that depends on how advanced is the software.
+- Theoretically, it’s able to find any kind of threat, even a custom one or a zero-day one.
+Obviously, that depends on how advanced the software is.

 - It’s more precise because it actually checks whether its assumptions are correct.
 Sometimes, it can even provide proof.